chdelucia/angular17Ricky/README.md

 -I don't like beer and you didnt give me the chance to drink wine 😭😭😭

-# future work
+# Future work

--Save queryParams and add a browser history to allow user refresh page and go back forward throw the browser.
+-Save queryParams on ulr in order to allow user refresh page and keep the filters.

 -Add more select filters like gender and status

 -Add skeletons solving repainting problems

+-Add linters

 # Angular17Ricky